alexxx-db/eva/docs/source/overview/getting-started.rst

     FROM
         postgres_data.review_table
     WHERE
-        ChatGPT("Is the review positive or negative.
-Only reply 'positive' or 'negative'.", review) = "negative";
+        ChatGPT("Is the review positive or negative?", review) = "negative";

 More details on this usecase is available in the :ref:`Sentiment Analysis <sentiment-analysis>` page.